 The Lumberjack Slam is a terrible deal… for Denny's

 If you're looking to eat big and save big, too, then your best bet at a Denny's is the Lumberjack Slam meal, according to The Krazy Coupon Lady.
 Priced at $12.79, the meal represents a savings of nearly 40% compared to what you would pay if you ordered each item it contains—which are two pancakes, two eggs, four rashers of bacon or pieces of sausage or ham, and two slices toast—a la carte.
 That would run you $21.14.
-But beware, it also has close to 1,000 calorie, 45 grams of fat, and 3,500 milligrams of sodium.
+But beware, it also has close to 1,000 calories, 45 grams of fat, and 3,500 milligrams of sodium.
 So that bargain could be bad news for your health.

 Denny's milkshakes are calorie bombs

 A 21-ounce portion of the restaurant's Cake Batter Milkshake contains an astounding 1,310 calories, 69 grams of fat, 38 grams of saturated fat, and the sugars are off the charts.
 Stick with food if you choose to dine at Denny's at all, with water and coffee as your go-to liquids.
-And always ask for the healthier shell eggs.
+And always ask for healthier shell eggs.